gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 1. Setup your Azure IoT Hub.
 There is a free 8000 message a day subscription to get started.
 2. Register your device with Azure IoT Hub.
-3. Flash the EEPROM with Wifi and Geolocation data.
+3. Flash the EEPROM with Wifi, Geo location, plus ther Azure IoT Hub (or Event Hub) host, device id and key.
 4. Update the main AzureClient.ino sketch
-    * Add your Azure IoT Hub or Event Hub connection string.
     * Define what platform you are targeting - NodeMCU or WeMos.
     * What sensors you are using, if any - options are DemoMode, bmp180 or dht11 sensors.
 5. Deploy the solution to either your NodeMCU or WeMos devices.
+6. View data with Device Explorer

 ##Azure IoT Hub Setup